liskcenterutrecht/digital-identity/meetings/20200406_SSI_UserStories_Brainstorm.md

 - The follow up steps would be to create a DAO for the LCU
 - Relation to Lisk (sponsor, create proof of concept)

-#### MVP Use case
+# MVP Use case
 - Register DID on a Lisk Sidechain with LiskID (wallet) as identifiable object (identity)
-- Assign "LCU Member" attestation to the account
+- Assign "LCU Member" attestation
-- LCU Community DAO

-#### Onboarding

-#### Open & Federated
-- Open everybody can validate
-- Federated: not everybody
-- Less or trustless model: preferably the trustless solution (otherwise you can not create an identity, or a company can revoke your identity)
-- only able to revoke attestations

 # Questions to answer afterwards (in blogpost)